 Sitting there in the stale underground air, Brendan and I were about to purchase a house.
 We had played for probably six hours that day.
 Later that night he would sleep over, and we would wake up extra early the next day to play for another six.
 My parents would look down on this behavior.

 "Why don't you guys go outside again?
-Haven't you had enough of that game?",
+Haven't you had enough of that game?", and his parents would have his head for it.

 But we loved Exile III, and we were about to purchase a home together.